Repair your MINI Cooper Electric Window Motor and Regulator.

 I am telling how to do this without photos, as you won't need them.

 First get a new MINI Cooper electric window motor.
-Be sure to specify either driver or passenger side.
+Be sure to specify either driver (Left) or passenger (Right) side.

 I think that when this job is done at BMW they are replacing the entire assembled regulator complete with new motor.